selfrefute/website-personal/themes/introduction/README.md

 ![Test Hugo versions](https://github.com/victoriadrake/hugo-theme-introduction/workflows/test-versions/badge.svg)
 ![Latest Release](https://img.shields.io/github/tag/victoriadrake/hugo-theme-introduction.svg)

-Introduction is a minimalist, highly-versatile theme for Hugo.
+Introduction is a minimalist, highly versatile theme for Hugo.
 It can be configured as a single page, or as a full-featured site with multiple sections.
 It is multilingual, responsive, and includes a light and dark theme.

 ![Device mockups](https://github.com/victoriadrake/hugo-theme-introduction/blob/master/images/mockup.png)